Brown anole: Diet

-Brown anoles feed on small arthropods such as crickets, moths, ants, grasshoppers, cockroaches, mealworms, beetles, flies, earwigs, butterflies, spiders, waxworms, amphipods, and isopods.
-Brown anoles also feed on other types of invertebrates such as earthworms and snails.
-They may also eat other lizards, such as skinks, geckos, curly-tailed lizards, the Carolina anole, lizard eggs and hatchlings (including members of their species), and their own molted skin and detached tails.
-If near water, they eat aquatic arthropods or small fish – nearly any prey that will fit in their mouths.
-Occasionally, individuals will also consume figs and plant material; it might be interpreted as a hydration mechanism or accidental ingestion.
+The brown anole feeds on small arthropods such as crickets, moths, ants, grasshoppers, cockroaches, mealworms, beetles, flies, earwigs, butterflies, spiders, waxworms, amphipods, and isopods.
+The brown anole also feed on other types of invertebrates such as earthworms and snails.
+It may also eat other lizards, such as skinks, geckos, curly-tailed lizards, the Carolina anole, lizard eggs and hatchlings (including members of its species), and its own molted skin and detached tail.
+If near water, it eats aquatic arthropods or small fishes – nearly any prey that will fit in its mouth.
+Occasionally, individuals will also consume figs and plant material; it may be interpreted as a hydration mechanism or accidental ingestion.

 Reproduction

 In a given habitat, female brown anoles reproduce in the warmer parts of the year.
 The brood size of a single female brown anole is one egg, which it lays in damp environments.
 The female lays its eggs roughly 2 weeks apart from each other, resulting in a total of 15 to 18 eggs in a single breeding season.
 The breeding season of a female extends slightly longer than that of a male, as the female is capable of storing sperm for a short time.
 When a juvenile anole is born, usually in June, it is completely independent from its parents.
 Sexual maturation of both males and females occurs within a year of hatching, so an individual can participate in the mating season following its birth.

 When a female anole is prepared for mating, it begins by making itself visible to the male whose territory it is in.
 When mating occurs, the male grabs on to the back on the females neck with its mouth, so prior to mating, a female will bend its neck such that it is more visible and accessible by the male, indicating that it is ready for procreation.
 If the male decides to reproduce, it will begin mating with the female, which usually lasts from 30 to 60 minutes.
 Males indicate that they are available for mating by extending their dewlap and bobbing their head.